g0ulartleo/mirante-alerts/README.md

 # mirante-alerts
-mirante-alerts is an open-source, lightweight monitoring system designed to watch over multiple projects and external services, providing simple red/green status indicators based on the health of its alerts.
+mirante-alerts is an open-source, lightweight monitoring system designed to watch over multiple projects and external services, providing simple red/green status indicators based on the health of its alarms.

 ## Features

-- **Modular Alerts**: Configure alerts via YAML files that define the monitoring strategy, schedule (using intervals or cron expressions), and notification settings.
+- **Modular Alarms**: Configure alarms via YAML files that define the monitoring strategy, schedule (using intervals or cron expressions), and notification settings.
-- **Tasks Management**: Uses [Asynq](https://github.com/hibiken/asynq) for reliable task processing (for signal writing, checking alerts, etc).
+- **Tasks Management**: Uses [Asynq](https://github.com/hibiken/asynq) for reliable task processing (for signal writing, checking alarms, etc).
-- **Dashboard**: A dashboard with hierarchical view of alerts.
+- **Dashboard**: A dashboard with hierarchical view of alarms.
 - **Flexible Signal Storage**: Supports MySQL or Redis for storing signals.

-## Alerts
+## Alarms
-Alerts use sentinels to check for specific aspects of your systems.
+Alarms use sentinels to check for specific aspects of your systems.
 Each different type of sentinel implements a specific monitoring strategy.

 ### Built-in Sentinels
 - **EndpointValidator**: Performs HTTP operations on URLs and validates responses based on configuration